 - Credit cards: Your credit card interest rate is not tied to the Bank of Canada prime rate, so there should not be any increase in minimum monthly payments.
 That being said, with mortgage and loan costs rising alongside cost of living, it’s best to ensure your credit card is paid in full every month so that you are not carrying a balance.
 Credit card debt can quickly spiral out of control if you’re not careful.

 - Savings accounts: The one silver lining about a rise in interest rates is that your savings account will increase because the interest paid out will be higher.
 That being said, interest paid on basic savings accounts is typically quite low, and while you may see an increase, it won’t exactly make you rich.

 One of the best strategies during periods of rising interest rates is to pay yourself first while maintaining your monthly budget.
 Do not panic if your living expenses increase, and stay focused on your financial goals while avoiding debt.

-If you find yourself already in debt, do all you can now to prepare yourself for potential increases.
-Do some calculations to see how a 1%, 2% or even a 3-4% increase in interest rates will impact your monthly payments.
+If you find yourself already in debt, do what you can now to prepare yourself for potential increases.
+Do some calculations to see how a 1%, 2% or even a 3 to 4% interest rate hike will impact your current monthly payments.
 Will you still be able to afford a higher payment on your mortgage, car loan, or other personal loan if your income stays the same?

 If you don’t think you will be able to handle an increase in interest rates, you do have options.
 Budgeting, debt consolidation, increasing your income and saving an emergency fund are all avenues to explore.
-It’s a good idea to consult a professional counsellor for financial guidance, especially if you need to overcome debt.
+It’s a good idea to consult a credit counsellor for financial guidance, especially if you need to overcome debt.
 Contact SolveYourDebts.com today for a free consultation.